 - Face to face appointment with a consultant

 - The next step is a face-to-face meeting.
 One of our insolvency specialists can meet you at your home, your place of work or a convenient location of your choosing.
 At the meeting, we will discuss your options in further detail and more depth.
-This initial consultation and advice are completely free of charge.
+This initial consultation and advice are entirely free of charge.

 - Gathering information

 - Once Directors agree a CVA is the best solution to your company’s financial difficulties, Wilson Field needs to be formally instructed to work on your behalf.
 Once instructed, our CVA team will work with you collating the relevant information necessary for CVA proposal drafting.

 - Drafting the proposal